 With so many women affected by PCOS or insulin resistance, or indeed both4, the effect on fertility can be heart-breaking.

 Ovulation occurs during a normal menstrual cycle where an egg is released from the ovary and passes through the fallopian tubes and into the uterus.
 If the egg is not fertilised, the egg, together with the uterine lining, will be shed during menstruation1.

 Because an accumulation of insulin in the bloodstream elevates androgen levels, the resulting hormone imbalance will negatively affect ovulation.
 When women do not ovulate, they may menstruate less frequently, have irregular cycles and, in some instances, they may not menstruate at all.
 If an egg is not released into the uterus, conception will not occur.

 PCOS is the most common cause of irregular menstruation that leads to infertility4.

 While it is more likely for overweight and obese women to experience insulin resistance1 and PCOS6, women of a normal weight can be affected too.
 It is important to remember that weight alone is not an absolute representation of health.

 It is recommended that women with PCOS and/or insulin resistance address the underlying root cause drivers of their condition.
 While we can’t control our genes, we can aim to live a healthy lifestyle to reduce the negative effects of both PCOS and insulin resistance.

-Adopt a healthy diet, rich in plant-based foods and low in refined carbohydrates; enjoy regular physical exercise; add supplements, including myo-inositol, curcumin, antioxidants, folate and berberine; manage stress levels and get good quality sleep.
+Adopt a healthy diet, rich in plant-based foods and low in refined carbohydrates; enjoy regular physical exercise; add supplements, including myo-inositol; curcumin; powerful antioxidants, such as Alpha-lipoic acid; folate and berberine; manage stress levels and get good quality sleep.
 These measures will reduce inflammation, improve insulin sensitivity and begin to bring balance to the hormones to support ovulation1.